-Self-directed IRAs give you great power to invest in non-traditional assets.
-These may be assets you are already familiar with such as real estate, private placements, and many more.
+Self-directed IRAs give you great power to invest in alternative assets.
+These may be assets you are already familiar with such as real estate, private placements, IRA LLC, and many more.
 But with great power comes great responsibility.

-It is very important to know that as a self-directed investor you are responsible for making all the decisions for your self-directed IRA.
-You are responsible for making sure you do not break the rules that keep your IRA in a tax-enhanced environment.
+It is very important to know that as a self-directed investor you are responsible for making all the decisions and investment choices for your IRA.
+Your self directed IRA custodian is not responsible for vetting your investment choices.
+Also, you are responsible for making sure you do not break the rules that keep your self-directed IRA in a tax-enhanced environment.
+Here are some details that will help you understand the rules and responsibility as the account owner.

 Breaking the rules can result in severe tax consequences.
-Whenever you are unsure of a transaction or situation, always consult with a financial professional before you act to get clarification.
-Here are the main rules that you should remember when engaging in a transaction.
+Whenever you are unsure of a transaction or situation, always consult with a tax or financial advisor before you act to get clarification.
+Here are the main rules that you should remember when engaging in a transaction with your self-directed account.

-You cannot engage in a transaction with a disqualified person.
+The IRA investor or his or her beneficiaries cannot engage in a transaction with a disqualified person.
 These persons are listed below.
+When you break this rule, your IRA is no longer an IRA and it loses its tax benefits.

-You cannot use the IRA for personal benefit.
-For example, rental income from an IRA owned property must be deposited in the IRA and not in a personal account.
+The IRA investor cannot use the self-directed IRA for personal benefit.
+For example, rental income from an investment property owned by the IRA must be deposited in the IRA account and not in a personal account.
+All income from IRA assets must be put back in the IRA.

-You cannot invest in disallowed investments per IRS rules for retirement accounts.
-Disallowed investments are explained further below.
+The IRA investor cannot invest in disallowed assets per IRS rules for retirement accounts.
+Disallowed IRA assets or investments are explained further below.

 Disqualified Persons are people or entities that cannot do any direct or indirect deals, investments or transactions with the IRA.